Artemis918/accountcontrol/README.md

     * docker run <image id>
 4. Work: You should now be able to connect to localhost:8080 and see the first page

+## Docker/Kubernetes

+I used the files in docker and kubernetes subdirectory to deploy this service into a small kubernetes cluster with use of external database service and ingresses.
+Theses scripts are not perfect but may be used as an example

 ## A small How to use

 My idea of filling the empty database:
-0. select language. there is a small doropdown in the right lower corner.
+0. select language. there is a small dropdown in the right lower corner.
 Default is german, cause i'm using it this way
 1. Add your categories and subcategories on 'Configruation page'.
 I am using asomethign like this
     * daily
 	** food